 1 medium/ large sweet potato, peeled

 2 eggs, lightly beaten

 1 ripe avocado, peeled and thinly sliced

-- Meanwhile, put the ingredients for the sushi vinegar into a small pan and heat to dissolve the sugar and salt.
-Strain through a sieve to remove any stock cube residue.
+Meanwhile, combine the ingredients for the sushi vinegar into a small saucepan over a medium heat and whisk gently to dissolve the sugar and salt.
+Set aside to cool.

-- For the sweet potato filling, preheat the oven on Fan plus, 210°C. Cut through the middle of the sweet potato to make ½cm thick discs.
-In a small bowl, mix together the katsup mani, sesame oil, rice vinegar, mirin and vegetable oil to make a marinade.
-Generously brush both sides of the sweet potato discs with the marinade and place on a sheet of non-stick paper on the baking tray.
+For the sweet potato filling, preheat a Miele Oven on Fan plus, 210°C. Cut through the middle of the sweet potato to make ½cm thick discs.
+In a small bowl, mix together the soy sauce, sesame oil, rice vinegar, mirin and vegetable oil to make a marinade.
+Generously brush both sides of the sweet potato discs with the marinade and place on a sheet of non-stick paper on a baking tray.
 Put the tray in the oven and bake the sweet potato for 20 minutes turning them over after 10 minutes.
 Set aside to cool and season lightly with a little salt.

 Heat a little vegetable oil in a small omelette pan and pour in the beaten egg.
 Cook gently to make a small flat omelette.
 Remove from the heat and allow to cool.

 To assemble the onigirazu, put a square of cling film slightly larger than the nori sheet on to the work surface and then place the nori sheet on top, shiny side down and rotated 45° in relation to the cling film.
 Wet your hands (keep a small bowl of water handy) and take a small handful of rice.
 Place it in the middle of the nori sheet and shape it into a 9cm square keeping the layer of rice as even and compacted as possible.